Fiction and nonfiction editing

 At this time, I work exclusively in Microsoft Word.
 I understand the convenience of Google Docs, but to provide the highest standard of service, Word is essential.

 Before your project begins, we’ll connect for a discovery call to ensure we’re a good fit.
 Once the project is underway, most communication takes place via email.
 During the edit itself, I use Track Changes and in-document comments within Microsoft Word.
 When an edit requires clarification or a question, you’ll see it directly in the manuscript.
 This keeps feedback contextual and easy to review.
-If you choose the Collaborative Second Pass, we’ll continue those conversations within the comment threads during round two.
+If you choose the Round 2 add-on, we’ll continue those conversations within the comment threads during round two.
 Any additional questions before, during, or after the edit can always be handled via email.

 I welcome your questions.
 If you need clarification about an edit, a comment, or a style decision, feel free to email me.
 I’m happy to explain my reasoning.
 If questions begin to involve additional rewriting or new editing beyond the scope of the original agreement, we can discuss options for a second round or additional services.
 My goal is to be supportive while also maintaining clear boundaries around the work included in your project.